Bus Pass Rebate Progam and Other Programs

 Call (505) 988-RIDE (7433)

-Free rides North Contral New Mexico.
-The Norrth Regional Transit District began service in 2007, providing free bus transit connecting communities and pueblos throughout the counties of north central New Mexico including Los Alamos, Rio Arriba, Santa Fe and Taos.
-The signature RTD Blue buses provide riders with connetions to New Mexico Rail Runner, Santa Fe Trails, New Mexico Park and Ride.
-Los Alamos Atomic City Transit, Taos Chile Line and Red River Miner's Transit.
+Free and premium fare-based rides within North Central New Mexico.
+The North Central Regional Transit District began service in 2007, providing free bus transit connecting communities and pueblos throughout the counties of north central New Mexico including Los Alamos, Rio Arriba, Santa Fe and Taos.
+The signature RTD Blue buses provide riders with connections to New Mexico Rail Runner, Santa Fe Trails, New Mexico Park and Ride, Los Alamos Atomic City Transit, RTD Chile Line and Red River Miner’s Transit.
+Ride the RTD Mountain Trail to Ski Santa Fe and the Santa Fe National Forest year round, or the seasonal TSV Green to the Taos Ski valley.
 All RTD buses are ADA accessible and equipped with bicycle racks.

 Get help planning a trip with connections to the bus, the train, and shuttles.
 Call Santa Fe Ride 505-988-RIDE(7433).
 Santa Fe Ride can help you plan a trup wherever the train, Santa Fe Trails buses, or NCRTD buses go and can help you connect with buses and trains that are bicycle-friendly.
 Let Santa Fe Ride help you plan your trip.